-Cedar Park Disposal, your trash and recycling pickup provider, will be using a new automated, side-loading truck in most neighborhoods in Cedar Park.
+Central Texas Refuse, your trash and recycling pickup provider, is using a new automated, side-loading truck in most neighborhoods in Cedar Park.
 In order for your trash cart to be serviced by this new automated, side-loading truck, your cart must be set out a minimum of three feet from other objects – including your recycling cart.
 Set your cart out with the wheels to the curb.
 Bags or small branches left outside the cart will be loaded into the emptied cart by the driver and re-dumped into the truck.
 For items that do not fit in the cart, a secondary truck will service these items.
 The second truck may arrive before or after the automated truck to service extra trash.

 AUTOMATED TRASH FAQS

 It is the use of a vehicle which is able to grasp, hoist, and empty waste carts without the need for manual intervention for safer, faster, and cleaner collection.